Rate Limiting

 "code": "too_many_requests",

 "message": "Maximum number of requests reached.
-Please try again later.",
+Please try again later."

 }